Holography vs. Scale Separation: Conclusions

 \section{Conclusions}

 We have shown that achieving parametric scale separation in AdS is in tension with holography.
 To establish this, we first reframed AdS scale separation in terms of the behavior of the scalar potential at infinite-distance limits.
-The resulting condition, which we termed the \emph{Asymptotic No-Scale-Separation condition}, states that for any scalar potential with an AdS critical point, there must exist an infinite-distance limit in which the potential vanishes at the same rate or slower than $m^2$, where $m$ is the mass scale of the lightest tower of states.
+The resulting condition, which we termed the \emph{Asymptotic No-Scale-Separation condition}, states that for any scalar potential with an AdS critical point, there must exist an infinite-distance limit along $\nabla V$ in which $\partial_\phi\ln(V)\partial_\phi\ln(\Lambda_s)\leq2/(d-2)$.
 Ricci-flat compactifications attempt to realize scale separation precisely by violating this condition.

 We then related this condition to holography by considering an AdS effective field theory violating it and constructing the black brane whose near-horizon geometry is the given AdS.
 We demonstrated that this near-horizon AdS geometry cannot be decoupled from the ambient spacetime gravity.
 Equivalently, in the regime where the brane theory should be described by a CFT, that CFT fails to decouple from gravity.
 Thus, the CFT dual to the AdS cannot be realized as the worldvolume theory of a brane, which by definition requires a decoupling regime in which the brane degrees of freedom decouple from the surrounding gravitational theory.
 As a concrete example, we showed that the brane dual to DGKT cannot be realized in string theory, which we interpret as evidence that DGKT does not exist.